bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise1.md

 	- Import deactivated Analytics Rule
 	- Permission for Sentinel to run Automation
     	- `Microsoft Sentinel Automation Contributor` for `Azure Security Insights` on ResourceGroup
-- Logic Apps
-	- SentinelIncident-Trigger
-		- Managed Identity for Sentinel
-		- Permission for Azure AD
-	- SentinelEntity-Trigger
-		- Managed Identity for Sentinel
-		- Permission for Azure AD

 ### To be configured by student in the lab
 - Cloud Shell
 - Metrics from StorageAccount to LogAnalytics
-- Automation in Sentinel to trigger Logic App when incident is created
+- Automation in Sentinel to add Tasks to the incidient

 -----